wp-plugins/facebook-feed-grabber/readme.txt

 * Changed the locale option to retrieve a list of Facebook locales via CURL instead of allow_url_fopen.
 * Improved the organization of the options.
 * Improved plugin text localization.
 (Feedback desired if you're utilizing localization.)
+* Improved flexibility of the default feed field to accept usernames and feed urls.
+I also now displays the feed name on the options page.

 = 0.8.2 =
 * Removed call time pass-by-reference for compatibility with PHP 5.4.